Looking For Safe Investments with High Returns?

-Note: May of these high-yield accounts are promoted because they pay an affliate commision
+Note: May of these high-yield accounts are promoted because they pay an affiliate commission

 Stock Brokers and Financial Advisors

-Bankers want you to believe the only place you can get safe products is with their savings checking, CDs and more.
-The stock brokers and financial advisors want you to believe the only place you can receive returns is with securities, which ironically are not secure.
+Bankers want you to believe the only place you can get safe products is with their savings checking, CDs, and more.
+The stockbrokers and financial advisors want you to understand the only place you can receive returns is with securities, which ironically are not secure.